How to succeed without hurting their feelings and without damaging relationships for the future.

-This page is about dealing with problem relatives and friends at your wedding.
+This page lists Seven Steps for fixing problems with awkward relatives and friends who insist on 'helping' at your wedding.
 If you've come to this page in error, return to the main page Dealing With Problem Relatives and Friends

 Believe that...